cherrera1208/reading-notes/code-401/class-04.md

 [nosql vs sql](https://www.thegeekstuff.com/2014/01/sql-vs-nosql-db/?utm_source=tuicool)

 1. What type of database is the best fit for the complex query intensive environment?
+  SQL
-2. What type of database is the best fit for hierarchical data storage?
+3. What type of database is the best fit for hierarchical data storage? noSQL
-3. Describe the differences in scalability between a SQl and NoSQL database as though you were speaking to a non-technical friend.
+5. Describe the differences in scalability between a SQl and NoSQL database as though you were speaking to a non-technical friend.
+  SQL is vertically scalable, while noSQL is horizontally scalable.
+Vertical      scalability means that more items can be stored with greater comuting power.
+Horizontal DBs can be scaled with more servers.

 [sql modeling techniques](https://www.essentialsql.com/get-ready-to-learn-sql-7-simplified-data-modeling/)

-1. Among data tables, what is a one-to-many relationship and how do we “relate” them?
+1. Among data tables, what is a one-to-many relationship and how do we “relate” them? one-to-many are relational tables where one table can relate to many entries of another
-2. Prior to designing your relational database, it might be useful to **\_\_**\_ a **\_\_**\_ of the database tables and their relationships.
+3. Prior to designing your relational database, it might be useful to **\_\_**\_ a **\_\_**\_ of the database tables and their relationships. diagrams
-3. Explain the difference between a primary and foreign key.
+5. Explain the difference between a primary and foreign key. primary key is the unique key present in a specific table, and a foreign key is a related primary key from another table.

 Videos
 ------